Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Environment.md

 To add a Ray Tracing Environment to your Scene, you can:

-- Add the component to a GameObject already in your Scene.
+* Add the component to a GameObject already in your Scene.

-- 1. In the Scene view or Hierarchy, select a GameObject.
+	1. In the Scene view or Hierarchy, select a GameObject.
 	2. Select Add Component > Scripts > Unity.Rendering.HighDefinition > HD Raytracing Environment.

-- Create a new GameObject with the component already attached.
+* Create a new GameObject with the component already attached.

-- 1. Select GameObject > Rendering > Ray Tracing Environment.
+	1. Select **GameObject > Rendering > Ray Tracing Environment**.

 ## Properties